 Data Protection Agencies and GDPR fines 2020March 5, 2020 |GDPR

-GDPR fines 2020: See how they affect your business and whether you need to curb the loss.
+GDPR fines 2020: See how they affect your business and whether you need to take precautionary measures.
 EU and Data Protection Agencies are actively trying to increase awareness on the subject.

-Over time the application of the EU GDPR has improved and become apparent among businesses operating in the EU.
-Here is some greater insight on how it can affect your business.
-We look at the EU GDPR and the Dutch DPA to analyze the penalties that may be categorised as GDPR Fines 2020.
+Over time the application of the EU GDPR has improved amongst businesses operating in the EU.
+Here is some greater insight on how it can affect your business:

 The Polish data protection agency, known as the UODO, issued its first GDPR fine on March 26, last year, this was a fine of €220,000 to an unnamed firm.
 This firm intentionally violated the GDPR by revealing public data of about six million Polish citizens, including their names, email addresses, telephone numbers, and addresses.
 But, they only extracted consent from 90,000 data subjects for the use of information.

 This was one of the earliest precedents of the EU GDPR law enforcement in terms of consent collection.

 #2 Reduction of fines via cooperation

 Knuddels.de of Germany was a victim of a data breach that exposed 330,000 users’ email addresses in September 2018.
 Knuddels took steps to resolve the situation, setting good data breach management thresholds.
 These steps included informing its users of the breach, temporarily deactivating the affected accounts, reporting the breach to the data protection agency and ensuring the improvement of the security of its platform.

 In response, the Federal Commissioner for Data Protection (BfDI) penalised them with a fine of €20,000, which in face of the “exemplary cooperation” and transparency was a lighter punishment than it would have been otherwise.